 6. Boring and Bland Design

-Sometimes a cover can have the right visual for the genre, well-made typography, and have everything basically right, but if it lacks contrast and vibrancy then the cover will not get as much reader attention as possible.
-Bland designs drown in the sea of great covers.
+Sometimes a cover can have the right visual for the genre, well-made typography, and have everything right, but if it lacks contrast and vibrancy, the cover will not get as much reader attention as possible.
+Bland designs drown in the sea of great covers which tend to be quite vibrant in many genres these days.

-Vibrancy is especially important in genres like fantasy, YA, urban fantasy, and science fiction, where most covers are vibrant and colorful.
+Vibrancy is essential in genres like fantasy, YA, urban fantasy, and science fiction, where most covers are vibrant and colorful.
 Contrast is imperative for covers.
+It’s definitely joined the thriller/mystery scene too.

-If the goal for the cover is to have a more abstract or melancholic cover, too much vibrancy is not needed.
+NOTE: If the goal for the cover is to have a more abstract or melancholic cover, too much vibrancy is not needed.
+This isn’t a must for all covers, but you better be aware of the trends in your genre here and understand the choice made.

 7. The Title is Unreadable in Small Thumbnail Size